Amy Brenneman: Career

 In 1999, Brenneman became creator and executive producer of her own television series Judging Amy, in which she played the title character.
 Brenneman portrayed a divorced single mother working as a Family Court Judge in Hartford, Connecticut.
 The show's concept was based on the real-life experiences of her mother, Frederica Brenneman, as a superior court judge in the state of Connecticut.
 Frederica Brenneman was one of Harvard Law School's first female graduates and became a juvenile court judge in Connecticut when Amy was three years old.
 Amy has said, "I play my mother's job, not my mother."
 Judging Amy ran on CBS for six seasons and 138 episodes from September 19, 1999, to May 3, 2005, to good ratings.
 In 2002, she was awarded the Women in Film Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.

 Brenneman starred in ensemble cast film Things You Can Tell Just by Looking at Her directed by Rodrigo García in 2000.
 In 2005, she starred in another Rodrigo García's independent drama, Nine Lives.
 In 2007, Brenneman played the role of Sylvia Avila in The Jane Austen Book Club based on 2004 novel of the same name by Karen Joy Fowler.
 In 2008, Brenneman co-starred in 88 Minutes alongside Al Pacino.

 In March 2007, Brenneman was cast as Violet Turner in the Grey's Anatomy spin-off, Private Practice.
 The Shonda Rhimes series ran on ABC from September 26, 2007, to January 22, 2013.
 She later starred in films The Face of Love and Words and Pictures, and was cast in HBO drama series The Leftovers opposite Justin Theroux.
 Also in 2013, Brenneman played the role of Mary of Guise, the series' lead character's mother, in Reign.

+In 2022, Brenneman returned to premium television starring opposite Jeff Bridges and John Lithgow as Zoe McDonald in the FX action-thriller series The Old Man, a role she reprised through the conclusion of its second season.